tarikrazine/multi-User-Chatbot-langChain-pinecone/README.md

 - Create an account
 - Create a new project

-## 7. Supabase and clerk walkthrough
+## 7. Supabase and Clerk walkthrough
-- To use supabase and clerk properly this article will help you so match to understand how this 2 services work to gether: [NextJS + Supabase + Clerk: Build a simple todo app with multifactor authentication](https://clerk.com/blog/nextjs-supabase-todos-with-multifactor-authentication)
+- To properly use Supabase and Clerk, this article will help you understand how these two services work together: [NextJS + Supabase + Clerk: Build a simple todo app with multifactor authentication](https://clerk.com/blog/nextjs-supabase-todos-with-multifactor-authentication)

 ## 8. Add your keys to the .env
 ```